khiner/ImGuiVulkanHppImage/README.md

 # ImGuiVulkanHppImage

-A demo application for rendering a triangle with Vulkan-Hpp into a docked ImGui window via `vk::Image->Texture->ImGui::Image`, using SDL3 backend.
+A demo application for rendering a triangle with Vulkan-Hpp into a docked ImGui window via `Shaders->vk::Image->MSAA->Texture->ImGui::Image`, with an SDL3 backend.

 ![](DemoTriangle.png)